Count Yogi

 Count Hillary Yogi, real name Harry M. Frankenberg (April 4, 1915 – February 15, 1990), was an American author and golf performer.
 He began his career in Chicago and later moved to Los Angeles, where he adopted the stage name Count Yogi.
 He was a favorite golf teacher and playing partner of Mickey Rooney, Dean Martin, Hoagy Carmichael and other Hollywood stars.
 Count Yogi is often referred to as the "greatest golfer you've never heard of".
 He was a prolific scorer, teacher and traveling promoter of golf in the 20th century, performing the "Count Yogi" golf show at thousands of venues across North America.
 He also wrote golf books such as 5 Simple Steps to Perfect Golf (1979).

 Early life and golf career

-County Yogi was born in Montana.
+Harry Frankenberg was born in Montana.
 His family moved to Chicago when he was a young boy.
 He lived near a golf course, mingled with the local golfers and began caddying at an early age.
 Quickly becoming a skillful golfer and one of Chicago's youngest golf professionals, he won many Chicago-area golf tournaments in the 1930s and '40s.
-By the mid 1940s, Harry Frankenberg was one of Chicago's most successful golf businessmen, owning several indoor golf ranges and teaching thousands of golfers.
+By the mid 1940s, Frankenberg was one of Chicago's most successful golf businessmen, owning several indoor golf ranges and teaching thousands of golfers.
 The Frankenberg Golf Foundation owned and operated several indoor driving ranges, and his team of golf instructors taught thousands of Chicago area golfers indoors throughout the winter months.